Coderbeep/obsidian-docs/en/Obsidian Publish/Set up Obsidian Publish.md

-In this guide, you'll enable [[Introduction to Obsidian Publish|Obsidian Publish]] for your vault, create a site, and publish your notes to it.
+In this guide, you'll enable [[en/Obsidian Publish/Introduction to Obsidian Publish|Obsidian Publish]] for your vault, create a site, and publish your notes to it.

 ## Prerequisites